hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-sys-ip 116.203.78.202

-The function for getting the list of system ip parameters.
+This function for getting the list of system ip parameters.

 *******************************************************************